Dolly0209/MMusic/README.md

 utils.py: contains utility functions data.py: loads our dataset
-MMusic_log.txt: a log file of the results of one of the experiments
+MMusic_log.txt: a log file of the results of one of the experiments train_tr.csv: the processed training dataset valid_tr.csv: the processed validation dataset test_tr.csv: the processed test dataset

-src/models/MMusic/eval.py: evaluates the model with a validation dataset src/models/MMusic/model.py: implements the forward function of our model src/models/MMusic/train.py: implements a function for training the model
+MMusic_log.txt: a log file of the results of one of the experiments src/models/MMusic/eval.py: evaluates the model with a validation dataset src/models/MMusic/model.py: implements the forward function of our model src/models/MMusic/train.py: implements a function for training the model